7 Best 45 ACP Pistols

 I always love to toss in a bit of a wild card in the mix, and my wild card for .45 ACP handguns is the Ruger Vaquero.
 The Vaquero, if you don’t know, is a single-action revolver largely based on the Colt Single Action Army.
 It’s not a gun we see automatic cartridges in often.
 Ruger makes it available as just a .45 ACP option, or they have a convertible model with a .45 Long Colt cylinder and a .45 ACP cylinder.

 You still get the cowboy design and the crisp and smooth single-action trigger.
 However, you get cheaper, more common ammo that’s arguably more versatile.
 There are tons of .45 ACP loadings, from the big 230-grain FMJs to lighter 180 JHPs.
-We can use it for predator defense or just having fun at the range.
+We can use it for predator defense or simply to enjoy some range time.
 The .45 ACP doesn’t have a rim, but it headspaces on a small shoulder inside the cylinder, which makes it easy to load.
-Additionally, it has an ejection rod that enables quick unloading..
+Additionally, it has an ejection rod that enables quick unloading.

 The Vaqueros in .45 ACP is tougher to find, but you can also purchase a .45 ACP conversion cylinder and make your .45 Colt a .45 ACP if you so choose.